Mobilizing the market

 - the planning and implementation of various communication approaches like advisory boards, payer adboards, or PR campaigns.

-After an intensive analysis of the market and working out the landscape of the various stakeholders, we create custom measures and a communication plan in cooperation with our clients.
+After an intense analysis of the market and working out the landscape of the various stakeholders, we create custom measures and a communication plan in cooperation with our clients.
 All relevant stakeholders, decision makers, and multiplicators are incorporated into this process early.
-In addition, our clients profit from our comprehensive industry expertise from over ten years of consultation experience within the healthcare industry.
+In addition, our clients profit from our comprehensive industry expertise from over fourteen years of consultation experience within the healthcare industry.
 In doing so, we make targeted use of excellent contacts in the SKC network in order to effectively position crucial messages.

 Landscaping, profiling and prioritization